openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-rpc.md

 **Possible Causes**

 1. The remote object has been destroyed.
-2. The remote object was recreated after destruction, making the local proxy object obsolete.
+2. The remote object was recreated after destruction, rendering local proxy obsolete.

 **Resolution Steps**

-1. Verify whether the remote object still exists.
+1. Check whether the remote object still exists.
-2. Check if death notification was registered and whether the remote object was reconstructed.
+2. Verify if death notification was registered and remote object underwent destruction-recreation.

 ## 1900008 Invalid IPC Object